Critical Care Nurse

 • Spanish - B2

-• Read your resume carefully before sending it, to avoid errors that could prove costly to your chances.
+• Review your resume thoroughly and correct any errors before sending it, to avoid unnecessary harm to your chances.

 • Make sure your resume is as concise as possible, so ATS applications can easily scan and identify the required details.